RAJI-Zakaria/Mastering_Next.js_13_with_TypeScript/README.md

 # React Developer Tools
 - Debugging tool for react apps.
 It shows the Virtual DOM tree which helps us understand how React renders our app.

+# Not found & Error page
+- NextJs is smart enough to render a custom _error or not-found pages when there is no matching route or no data to show.
+- This feature allows us to handle errors [effortlessly].
+- All you need to do is to create a page "error.tsx" or "not-found.tsx" and next js will do the rest for you.
+- Note : sometimes you want to throw error, you can use `(your condition == true) notFound()`, this will redirect 404 page.